Hey Mama, welcome to the 60s

 Have you ever thought about the fact that you never see yourself through your own eyes?
 You only see yourself, you full self, through your own eyes, if you look into a full-length mirror.
 Even then what you see is a reflection.
 A reflection that you project to the world.
 Do you even know who you really are?

-You can chose how the world sees you or the world will tell you how to see yourself.
+You can choose how the world sees you or the world will tell you how to see yourself.
 It’s up to you.
 It’s up to me.
 Starting today, I’m not letting someone else tell me how to see myself.
 I’m going to get to know me for me.
 I’m going to believe that I am who God says I am, and act accordingly…